-Overall, demand for bus services in 2036 is expected to increase 28 per cent on 2019 demands.
-Preliminary details on bus service changes across the precinct suggest there will be sufficient to cater for the forecast demand associated with Central Precinct.
+Overall, demand for bus services in 2036 is expected to decrease by two per cent on 2019 demands, which is attributed to the shift in travel from bus services to light rail to the southeast of Central precinct.
+The demand generated by Central Precinct can be accommodated in existing service patterns.
 However, given the expected scale of change across the bus network to 2036 as a result of the CSELR and Sydney Metro services, bus capacity will need to be further evaluated as information becomes available.

-Preliminary modelling suggests there is likely to be increased pedestrian congestion at some bus stands around Railway Square and on Eddy Avenue.
-Bus Stands in these locations are located within key pedestrian movement corridors, with alighting, waiting and boarding activities at times conflicting with through pedestrian movement.
+Review of the external precinct model indicates there will be some pedestrian congestion at some bus stands around Railway Square and on Eddy Avenue.
+Bus stands in these locations are located within key pedestrian movement corridors, with alighting, waiting and boarding activities at times conflicting with through pedestrian movement.
+However, comparison of activity observed in 2019 demonstrates congestion will remain at similar levels in 2036.

-The future high pedestrian demands across the precinct is also expected to impact on bus service frequency and reliability.
+The future high pedestrian demands across the Precinct is also expected to impact on bus service frequency and reliability.
 Competing demands of bus journeys and pedestrians crossing at key road intersections will likely lead to delays for on-road public transport services.
 Further modelling is currently being undertaken to understand the degree of impact, with the results and assessment to be incorporated into a future revision of this report.